 We never liked the factory couch.
 It is a 58″ jackknife sofa made to sleep a child.
 However, we do not have children small enough to use it.
-The sofa is not comfortable, and we have to place many pillows behind our backs to sit on it.
+The couch is not comfortable, and we have to place many pillows behind our backs to sit on it.
 It was to the point that we didn’t even want to use the sofa anymore.

 We next pried off the additional wood that the original sofa was attached to on each side.